 If you plan to fish with bait from the banks then good options include yabbies, powerbait in bright colours, worms, maggots, live minnows and mudeye.
 Either on a light running sinker rig, paternoster rig or suspended from a float.
 We have seen many trout and perch caught using these baits and methods.

-The Ovens River holds freshwater fish that will actively take lures and soft plastics.
 We recommend small curl tails, minnow imitations, and paddle tails.
-Both natural and bright colours work well rigged with jig heads from 1/18 through to 1/20 in weight.
+Both natural and bright colours work well rigged with jig heads from 1/8 through to 1/20 in weight.
 Where possible cast towards structure and slow roll with occasional hops and pauses for the retrieve.

 Small shallow diving hard body lures are also very effective in this system.
 As are old favourites such as spinners and Tassie devils.
 Ideally in smaller sizes and nice bright colours.
 Metal lures and spoons are also an option.
 Allowing you to cast great distances and target slightly bigger fish.
 But they are quite heavy and very prone to snags.
 If your targeting golden perch then vibes, blades, spinnerbaits and lipless cranks are also a great option, slowly worked ideally close to structure such as submerged trees.